-House Bill 6184 would amend the Community College Act (MCL 389.1 et al.) by adding a new Chapter 13, to be entitled "New Jobs Training Programs."
+Senate Bill 1342 would amend the Community College Act (MCL 389.1 et al.) by adding a new Chapter 13, to be entitled "New Jobs Training Programs."

 Definitions.
 The bill defines "new jobs training program" to mean the project or projects established by a community college district for the creation of jobs by providing education and training or retraining of workers for new jobs.

-The bill defines "new job" as a job in Michigan in a new, existing, or expanding business, but does it does not include a job of a recalled worker, a replacement job, or any other job that existed in the employer's business within the one-year period preceding the date of an agreement.
+The bill defines "new job" as a fulltime job in Michigan that meets all of the following: